TedHusted/awake/awake.md

 Titan: Are you saying that the creator of Marvel’s Spiderman, Stan Lee, was an extraterrestrial?
 Or an AI?

 Idisi: Stan Lee was one of our most successful subliminal spokespeople.
-Lee appeared on our show, “Ancient Aliens”.
-His favorite word, “Excelsior”, translates to “Ever Upward”.
+Lee appeared on our show, “Ancient Aliens”, and his favorite word, “Excelsior”, translates to “Ever Upward”.
 Lee’s comic, “Goom”, is a retelling of our fight with other alien species, along with the Kree and the Skull.

 Titan: What about George Lucas or Steven Spielberg?

 Idisi: Lucas and Spielberg did a lot to help the cause — but only by happy coincidence: They were not recruits.
 To be honest, Lee is on his own too.
 I was joking before.
-We plant seeds, but human fiction about aliens writes itself.
+We plant seeds, but Terran fiction about aliens writes itself.

 Titan: When you train the group on humor, may I attend?